Thoughts on travelling with your startup

 After 6 amazing months in Hong Kong, we sat down once again and thought about the criteria for our next place based on our experiences so far.
 It came down to the following:

 The clear winner from our search was Tel Aviv.
 Having been here a week, we’ve had such a warm welcome and I’m excited about the progress we’ll make with Buffer here.
-I also hope to leave a little mark and help as many people as I can.
+I also hope to leave a little mark and Help with your startup.
 Please get in touch if you’re in Tel Aviv and want to meet up!

 Why you should travel with your startup